Computing Crisp Bisimulations for Fuzzy Structures: Introduction

 The rest of this article is structured as follows.
 In Section~\ref{section: prel}, we provide preliminaries on fuzzy labeled graphs, partitions and crisp bisimulations for such graphs.
 In Section~\ref{sec: Alg1}, we present the skeleton of our algorithm for the main setting (without counting successors) and prove its correctness.
 In Section~\ref{sec: Alg1-details}, we give details on how to implement that algorithm and analyze its complexity.
-Section~\ref{sec: setting-counting-successors} concerns the setting with counting successors.
-Section~\ref{sec: conc} contains our conclusions.
+Section~\ref{sec: setting-counting-successors} concerns the setting with counting successors. \red{In Section~\ref{sec: experiments}, we report on our implementation of the provided algorithms and the tests we have performed to check the correctness and efficiency of our algorithms and implemented programs.
+Section~\ref{sec: conc} contains concluding remarks.}